bejayoharen/bjorg.github.io/_posts/2024-10-24-audio-clocking-and-audio-video-synchronization.markdown

 title:  "Audio Clocking and Audio/Video Synchronization"
 date:   2024-10-23 12:01:00 -0400
 categories: audio
+excerpt: Understanding the sample clock in digital audio.
 ---

 We talked a bit in the [last post](/audio/2024/10/23/digital-audio-basics-sampleing-analog-and-digital-conversion.html) about how important the sample clock is when converting from analog to digital.
 It turns out that this sample clock is also critical for digital-to-analog conversion, and understanding clocking is helpful in understanding complex systems with audio, including audio-video synchronization.